tabularTextDatastore

 Example: ["Z:\datasets","/mynetwork/datasets"]

-| cell
+Data Types: string | cell

 Output data type of text variables, specified as the

-comma-separated pair consisting of "TextType"
+comma-separated pair consisting of "TextType" and

-either "char"
+either "char" or "string".
+If

-the output table from the read
+the output table from the read,

-, or preview
+readall, or preview

 functions contains text variables, then

-specifies the data type of those
+"TextType" specifies the data type of those

-variables for TabularTextDatastore
+variables for TabularTextDatastore.
+If

 the output is a cell array of character vectors.
 If

-"TextType"
+"TextType" is "string",

-then the output has type string
+then the output has type string.

-Data Types: char
+Data Types: char | string

 Type for imported date and time data, specified as the